EEN421/EEN421.github.io/_posts/2025-12-14-🛠️-KQL-Toolbox-#1:-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs.md

 # **KQL Toolbox is officially live!**
-As part of this **KQL Toolbox** series, I bring you practical, reusable KQL snippets straight from the trenches of real-world Microsoft Sentinel work.
-Think of it as your regular “KQL vitamin”: small dose, big impact.
+As part of this new **KQL Toolbox** series, I bring you practical, reusable KQL snippets straight from the trenches of real-world Microsoft Sentinel work.
+Think of it as your regular “KQL vitamin:” small dose, big impact.
 And today we’re kicking things off with the one question every SecOps team eventually asks: “Where is all my ingest money going?” 💸

 <br/>